 I have really vivid memories of reading this in the quad at Portsmouth University on my lunch hours when I worked there in administration.
 Foer’s use of language is playful and the thread about Oskar trying to find the lock for his father’s key is wonderful, but it was the letters that really moved me.
 I don’t re-read a lot, but I must have read this book four or five times, and I recommend it to everyone.

 If Nobody Speaks of Remarkable Things by Jon McGregor

 I don’t actually remember reading this book for the first time, but I remember the effect it had on me.
 The prose is spare and the tiny details are such a joy.
 I wanted to read about those people living on that street forever.
 A friend of mine read it and said it reminded her of my writing, and I have yet to receive a bigger compliment.

 Laura Pearson holds a Master of Arts degree in Creative Writing from the University of Chichester.
 She lives in Leicestershire, England with her husband and their two children.

 As noted, Missing Pieces is her debut novel and it is garnering outstanding early reviews.
 For instance, Sarah Pinborough, author of Behind Her Eyes, called it “a stunningly assured debut that explores the ripples of a terrible family tragedy on the surviving fragile members.
 Beautifully written and surprisingly life-affirming.”

 Thank you, Laura!

-Be sure to visit Colloquium on Monday, June 25, 2018, to read my review of Missing Pieces.
+Click here to read my review of Missing Pieces.